-The dynamics of layout transmission - the way in which layout changed when a scribe copied a story - in high medieval manuscripts can illustrate how layout could be used as a way of classifying manuscripts.
+The dynamics of layout transmission-the way in which layout changed when a scribe copied a story-in high medieval manuscripts can illustrate how layout could be used as a way of classifying manuscripts.
 To really understand these dynamics would require a broad investigation that is obviously beyond the scope of this article.
 However, one easy way to give some preliminary answers is to investigate how often a scribe changed the number of chapters in the story that he was copying.
-A change in the number of chapters was one of the most fundamental changes a scribe could make, because it changed the ordinatio of a story - its subdivision into books, chapters and paragraphs.
-Medieval scribes considered the ordinatio of a tale to be its formal cause, and essential for understanding the narrative.
-Thus, in changing the ordinatio of a story, they changed the way it was read.
+A change in the number of chapters was one of the most fundamental changes a scribe could make, because it changed the ordinatio of a story-its subdivision into books, chapters, and paragraphs.
+Medieval scribes considered the ordinatio of a tale to be its formal cause, and essential for understanding the narrative.9 Thus, in changing the ordinatio of a story, they changed the way it was read.
 Take the ordinatio of the Life of Anselm of Canterbury as an example.
-This Life was copied by a twelfth-century monk from the monastery of Anchin, who conscientiously subdivided the story into chapters.
-These chapters vary in length quite profoundly.
-The short chapters result from the scribe's desire to begin a new chapter whenever he considered a part of the story to be particularly relevant for the daily life of his fellow monks - for example, when the story explained Anselm's views on proper behavior in the oratory and during matins.
-If interesting fragments followed each other in
+This Life was copied by a twelfth-century monk from the monastery of Anchin, who conscientiously subdivided the story into chapters (Douai BM 352, ff.
+115r-142v).10 These chapters vary in length quite profoundly.
+The short chapters result from the scribe's desire to begin a new chapter whenever he considered a part of the story to be particularly relevant for the daily life of his fellow monks-for example, when the story explained Anselm's views on proper behavior in the oratory and during matins.
+If interesting fragments followed each other in close succession, those chapters could be very short indeed: one chapter counts only thirteen words.
+Yet when extensive fragments did not relate anything of particular interest in the eves of the scribe, he did not bother to introduce chapters to it.
+As Anselm's Life is quite long-counting more than 26,000 words in the Acta Sanctorum edition-some of those chapterless fragments encompass more than thousand words.
+As a result, the ordinatio served as an interpretation of the scriptum, determining how quickly the monks had access to particular pieces of information, and thereby determining how the monks could approach the story.
+This is why medieval authorities considered the ordinatio of a scriptum as one of its most important characteristics.
+It has led Joseph-Claude Poulin to argue that high medieval readers may have regarded two manuscripts with a largely identical text but a different ordinatio as two very different versions of the work (Poulin 329).